-Normally butterflies are hard to catch a picture of–at least for me–but this little one was fresh from the cocoon.
+Normally butterflies are hard to capture a good picture of, but this week I was able to get a close up shot of one fresh from the cocoon.
 He was chilling out, letting his wings dry, maybe taking a siesta after all the work it took to climb out of his long slumber.

 He was easing into this new world, this new season.
-He’s no longer a worm consigned to the ground; he has wings now and the freedom to move about as he pleases.
+He’s no longer a worm confined to the ground; he has wings now and the freedom to move about as he pleases.

 And that transformation happened behind the scenes.

-In a way, that’s where we pick up with Joseph’s story in our final section of Genesis 35-50.
+In a way, that’s what we find happening with Joseph’s story found in Genesis 35-50.

 Joseph was Jacob’s favorite son.
-He received special treatment and a pretty snazzy coat, which understandably made his brothers jealous–jealous enough to figure out a way to get rid of him.
-So when Joseph came out to the fields one day to check on his brothers, they took him and threw him into a pit, then later sold him to some Ishmaelites passing by.
+He received special treatment and was given a pretty snazzy coat from his father, which understandably made his brothers jealous–jealous enough to figure out a way to get rid of him.
+So when Joseph came out to the fields one day to check on his brothers, they took him and threw him into a pit, then later sold him to some traders passing by.

 But He didn’t.

-Sometimes we have to muscle through and make the most of the situation where we are.
+Sometimes that means muscling through and making the most of the situation we’re in–bad or good.

-Sometimes we have to cry and little bit and shake our fists and fall angrily into God’s lap because we don’t have the energy or the know-how to make things change.
+Sometimes that means crying and little bit and shaking our fists before falling angrily into God’s lap because we don’t have the energy or the know-how to make things change.

 What Joseph’s brother’s meant for harm, God used for good.